benbjohnson/ego/README.md

 Ego is an [ERb](http://ruby-doc.org/stdlib-2.1.0/libdoc/erb/rdoc/ERB.html) style templating language for Go.
 It works by transpiling templates into pure Go and including them at compile time.
 These templates are light wrappers around the Go language itself.

-## Usage
+## Install

-To install ego:
+You can find release builds of ego for Mac OS & Linux on the [Releases page](https://github.com/benbjohnson/ego/releases).

+To install ego from source, you can run this command outside of the `GOPATH`:

 ```sh
 $ go get github.com/benbjohnson/ego/...
 ```

+## Usage

-Then run `ego` on a directory.
+Run `ego` on a directory.
 Recursively traverse the directory structure and generate Go files for all matching `.ego` files.

 ```sh
 $ ego mypkg